XodoDocs/itext-legacy-tmc-techblog/general/20170601-whatitextcandoforyou.md

 *all developers are encouraged to contribute to this file whenever possible so as to keep this up to date*

 # Core

+with the iText7 core you can easily:

-- create PDFs
+- create PDF's, more specifically:
     - PDF/A
     - tagged PDF
-    - PDF/UA
+    - PDF/UA and
     - encrypted PDFs
 - stamp PDFs
-    - watermarks
+    - with watermarks
-    - add new pages and content
+    - by adding new pages and content
-- digital signatures
+- create and validate digital signatures
     - PAdES compliant
     - LTV enabled signatures
     - validate signatures
-- text extraction
+- extract text
-- forms
-    - create AcroForms
+- create, fill out, read and flatten forms, more specifically:
-    - fill AcroForms
+    - AcroForms and
-    - fill XFA Forms
+    - XFA Forms
-    - flatten AcroForms
-    - read form data
-- barcodes
+- generate and add barcodes, more specifically:
-    - 1D barcodes
+    - 1D barcodes and
-    - 2D barcodes (QR, datamatrix)
+    - 2D barcodes (QR code, data matrix)

 # pdfSweep

+pdfSweep is an iText7 add-on, that

-- easily redact content from a pdf document by specifying rectangles
+- easily redacts content from a pdf document by specifying rectangles
 - works on images as well as text
-- (in review stage) redact content by specifying a regular expression
+- redacts content by specifying a regular expression

 # pdfDebug

+pdfDebug is an iText7 add-on, that

-- inspect PDFs during debug process
+- inspects PDFs during the debugging process

 # pdfCalligraph
 - plug-and-play for complex script systems such as